louismullie/closet/README.md

 ## Closet

-Is a basic Sinatra application, loaded with the following goodies:
+Is a barebones Sinatra application, loaded with the following goodies:

-- Layouts using `haml`, styling with `sass` and Skeleton for base CSS.
+- Layouts using `haml`, styling with `sass` and Bootstrap for base CSS.
-- Out-of-the-box Omniauth authentication (Facebook, Twitter, Google).
+- Out-of-the-box authentication with `omniauth` (Facebook, Twitter, Google).
-- MongoDB integration with `mongoid` and a default User model.
+- MongoDB integration with `mongoid` and a barebones OAuth User model.
-- Localization of both plain text and database fields with `i18n`.
+- Localization of both static and dynamic (database) fields with `i18n`.
-- Asset compilation using `sinatra-assetpack` and `uglifier`.
+- Asset compilation using `sinatra-assetpack`, JS compression with `uglifier`.
 - Automatic code reloading with `shotgun` + `thin` for development.
 - Load balancing with `foreman` + `unicorn` for app serving and scaling.
-- Support for `better_errors` when running in development mode.
+- Support for `better_errors` console when running in development mode.
 - Support for Markdown using `redcarpet` and highlighting with `coderay`.
 - Spec testing with `rspec` and integration testing with `capybara`.
 - Direct deployment from a git repository using `capistrano`.

+Why should you use Closet?
+Because each of its components have been carefully chosen and integrated to yield a skeleton that just works (tm), right out of the box.

 ### Installing